-How to create an employee training plan (with template)
+How to create an employee training plan: 7 steps + template

 Employee training is essential to ensuring a company has employees with the skills, knowledge and competencies needed to manage and grow the business.
 It is also an important tool to attract and retain talent.

-From a corporate perspective, the learning and development (L&D) team must identify the workplace learning programs it wants to offer employees, both from a compliance perspective and to meet current and future business goals.
-With the programs identified, the L&D team can then begin building the employee training plans.
+The learning and development (L&D) team must identify the workplace learning programs it wants to offer employees, both from a compliance perspective and to meet current and future business goals.
+Examples include health and safety as well as new employee onboarding.
+With the programs identified, the L&D team can then begin building the employee training plans with program details.
 An employee training plan template can be a good starting point.
 If your organization doesn't have a template, read on to learn how to create one.

-A company-level training plan provides the details for an employee training program that the company has decided to offer.
-For example, if the L&D team wants to offer a leadership development program to employees, the L&D team would develop a training plan as a next step.
-The training plan will include items such as the goals and objectives of the training, when the training is being offered, prerequisites, the curriculum for the course, training methods, and the different types of learning opportunities, such as instructor-led training, online courses, assessments and perhaps mentoring.
+An employee training plan provides the details for a learning program that the company has decided to offer.
+For example, if the L&D team wants to offer a leadership development program to employees, it would develop a training plan as a next step.
+The training plan would include items such as the goals and objectives of the learning program, when the training is being offered, prerequisites, the curriculum for the course, training methods and different types of learning opportunities, such as instructor-led training, online courses, assessments and, perhaps, mentoring.

 The training plan is meant to educate managers and employees about the value of the program.
 It will help them determine if the program is the right one for a particular employee.
 It will also help decide if an employee is ready for the program based on their education and experience, as well as the time commitment required to complete the training program.